-The cost is $20 for an adult, $10 for a child (5-10 year), and $50 for a family of two adults and two children.
+The cost is $20 NZD for an adult, $10 for a child (5-10 years), and $50 for a family of two adults and two children.

 If you want to feed the animals (and believe me, you will want to) a bag of food is $5.
-The bag could easily be shared between two people though.
+The bag could easily be shared between two people, though.

-They accept EFTPOS and credit card onsite.
+They accept EFTPOS/debit and credit cards onsite.